thuannguyen88/heroicfit/README.md

 As a result client wants to create a landing page that can provide free resources that help people with training and meal planning for people who are searching for possibly a personal trainer or expertise from a personal trainer that is effective and can give them an insight into the results they could achieve and what it might be like to work with them.

+On the tech side, I wanted more experience with developing appealing UX/UI and learning tailwind CSS.

 ### Who Is This For

 ### Planning